aburra16/waiting-for-satoshi/script.md

                          MAXIMILIAN
             (taps temple)
-Think bigger: barter art for cheese, cheese for candles, candles for… more art.
+Think bigger: barter art for cheese, cheese for candles, candles for... more art.
 A graceful circle.

                          GIOVANNI